 ||1% cash back on all purchases, or 1.25% cash back on all purchases if you pay on time.

 Credit cards for no credit history analyzed: 264

 Criteria used: Annual fee, regular APR, promotional APR (if any), other rates and fees, credit needed, ease of application process, rewards rates, rewards categories, redemption options, ability to improve credit line, tools to track credit score, customer service, security, other features and benefits

 How can I get a credit card if I have no credit history?

-There are cards out there that serve consumers who are new to credit, such as the Capital One Secured Mastercard.
+There are cards out there that serve consumers who are new to credit.
 Sometimes, they want you to have a checking account, and they may require a refundable deposit of at least $200.
 Here is what you need to know about getting a card when you don’t have a credit history.